netlify/build/packages/config/README.md

 _Type_: `object`

-Like `inlineConfig` except it has higher priority and cannot use nor be overridden by contexts.
+Like `inlineConfig` except it has higher priority.

 ### Return value